cbartram/Nest/README.md

 Nest devices a one way street.

 You can give your Nest data to Google but you can't get it back out of the cloud.
-This Nest Camera SDK aims aims to give developers the freedom and ability to access their own camera feed data in order to continue building great applications.
+This Nest Camera SDK aims to give developers the freedom and ability to access their own camera feed data in order to continue building great applications.

 ![nest denial letter](./assets/nest_denied.png)